emagiz/emdocs/mds/howto/direct-connect.md

 - Comparable solutions exist for Microsoft DNS servers: https://blog.simonw.se/override-a-single-external-hostname-with-internal-dns-entry/

 ## Example implementation with BIND
-An example customer has cloudslot 0128 and service endpoint vpce-01234567890123456-io3z36gk allocated to their private endpoint over Direct Connect.
+An example customer has cloudslot123 and service endpoint vpce-01234567890123456-io3z36gk allocated to their private endpoint over Direct Connect.
 A DNS lookup before the change results connecting to the public internet endpoint of the eMagiz Platform Instance:

 <p align="center"><img  src="../../img/howto/directconnect_picture2.png"></p>